AzzamAlsharafi/portfolio/content/projects/fyp-hsdn/index.md

 ## System Design

 The system consists of three primary components, each of which is built using a different framework:
 * **Controller:** Manages communication with networking devices.
-Built using [**Ryu Framework**](https://github.com/faucetsdn/ryu).
+Built using [Ryu framework].
 * **GUI Application:** The Graphical User Interface.
-Built using [**React**](https://github.com/facebook/react).
+Built using [React].
 * **API:** Connection link between the Controller and the GUI.
-Built using [**FastAPI**](https://github.com/fastapi/fastapi).
+Built using [FastAPI].

-{{< figure
-    src="architecture.png"
-    alt="System Architecture Diagram"
+![System Architecture Diagram][img-architecture]
-    caption="Diagram of system architecture"
-    class="bg-white p-4"
-    >}}

 ### Controller

 The Controller is the heart of the system.
-Built using Ryu framework, it is responsible for managing and controlling networking devices through nine different specialized modules.
+Built using [Ryu framework], it is responsible for managing and controlling networking devices through nine different specialized modules, as shown in the above diagram.

 #### Ryu Framework
-Ryu is a **Python**-based framework for developing SDN systems.
+[Ryu] is a **Python**-based framework for developing [SDN] systems.
 The framework offers two main capabilities:
 * A modular architecture, where each module runs as a '*Ryu Application*'.
-Ryu runs each application in its own thread, and allows inter-module communication through message-passing.
+[Ryu] runs each application in its own thread, and allows inter-module communication through message-passing.
-* Built-in OpenFlow support for every application, enabling applications to recieve and send OpenFlow messages to OpenFlow-enabled switches.
+* Built-in [OpenFlow] support, enabling applications to recieve and send [OpenFlow] messages to OpenFlow-enabled switches.

 #### Traditional Devices Management
-While SDN devices can be managed using the built-in OpenFlow support, traditional devices require NETCONF protocol for their communication.
+While [SDN] devices can be managed using the built-in [OpenFlow] support, traditional devices require [NETCONF] protocol for their communication.
-The NETCONF Controller achieves that by establishing and maintaining NETCONF connections with the registered traditional devices.
+The **NETCONF Controller** module achieves that by establishing and maintaining [NETCONF] connections with the registered traditional devices.
 Other modules utilize this module to perform any function on traditional devices.

 #### Topology Discovery
-Topology discovery is achieved using Topology Discovery Unit, which manages the network topology using **LLDP**.
+Topology discovery is achieved using **Topology Discovery Unit**, which manages the network topology using [LLDP].
 This is done by:
 * Detecting and registering new devices.
 * Keeping track of devices status and availability.